 Please give me 4 weeks notice of discontinuation of lessons or payment of the equivalent of 4 weeks of lessons.

-I have recently complete a Winnipeg Police Service Criminal Record Check, a Vulnerable Sector Screening, and a Child Abuse Registry screening.
+I have completed a Winnipeg Police Service Criminal Record Check, a Vulnerable Sector Screening, and a Child Abuse Registry screening.

-All checks and screenings are clear of any worngdoing.
+All checks and screenings are clear of any wrongdoing.
 I can provide copies if requested.